danfimov/danfimov/README.md

 - 👋 Hi, I’m Dmitriy
-- 👀 I’m interested in data science
+- 👀 I’m interested in Front-end web development
-- 🌱 I’m currently learning how to use convolutional neural networks
+- 🌱 I’m currently learning how to use JS to make the world better
-- 💞️ I’m looking to collaborate on other people, who interesting in data science
+- 💞️ I’m looking to collaborate on other people, who interesting in frontend
 - 📫 You can contact me by [email](mailto:lovesolaristics@gmail.com) or [Telegram](t.me/anfimov_work)